Phone: (210) 695-3533

 Bread Pudding: In a small saucepan melt butter; pour butter in an 8” x 10” pan.
 Add the diced bread and season with cinnamon and nutmeg lightly.
 Mix to diced bread as well as the cran-raisins and nuts.

 In a medium saucepan add the milk and heavy cream.
-Bring to slight boil.
+Bring to a slight boil.
 Whisk gently.
 Remove from heat.

 In a medium mixing bowl, add the eggs, sugar, and vanilla extract.
 Whisk thoroughly.
 Once combined, add 1 cup of the warm milk mixture to the eggs.
 Once tempered, add egg mixture back to the warm milk mixture.
 Whisk once more.
-Add the custard to the seasoned bread cubes, pressing down gently to make sure bread absorbs custard.
+Add the custard to the seasoned bread cubes, pressing down gently to make sure bread absorbs the custard.
 Let set and cool.